What are Cybersecurity Preventive Measures? 10 protection tactics 2025

 Kinds of Cyberthreats and their procedure

-Now a days, Cyberthreats are alarmingly ramped up with cost of million dollars.
-I can show you the exact escalation of Cyberthreats from 2021-2025 as a graph chart providing you the vibes of where we stand - in middle of Cyberthreats.
+Nowadays, cyber threats are alarmingly ramped up with cost of million dollars.
+I can show you the exact escalation of Cyberthreats from 2021-2025 as a graph chart providing you with the vibes of where we stand in the middle of Cyberthreats.

 The chart below illustrates the rise in global cyber threats and data breach costs between 2021 and 2025.
 As cybercrime continues to escalate, implementing cybersecurity preventive measures becomes increasingly critical.